Non-myopic learning in repeated stochastic games

-An equilibrium strategy is then computed for this smaller game, but is then executed in the original game.
-While this abstraction methodology is effective in large zero-sum, extensive-form games, it does little to help an algorithm deal with multiple equilibria and adaptive associates.
+Next, an equilibrium strategy is computed for this smaller game, which is then executed in the original game.
+This approach is effective in large zero-sum RSGs due to the unique nature of equilibria in these games.
+Unfortunately, the usefulness of this approach is limited, since it is unclear in general-sum RSGs which equilibrium should be computed.

-We introduce a new game-abstraction method called {\em game abstraction by experts} (Gabe).
-Gabe reduces an RSG to a multi-armed bandit problem, which can then be solved using an expert algorithm such as Exp3 \cite{auer95gambling}, UCB \cite{UCB}, or EEE \cite{exextrade}.
-It does this by computing a finite set of expert strategies or learning rules, which are followed based on the selections made by the expert algorithm.
-The effectiveness of the resulting algorithm depends on both the set of expert strategies and the ability of the expert algorithm to select the best experts for the given scenario.